 Then I hit rock bottom and felt a whole new level of low.
 I decided enough was enough.
 I needed to make changes.
 I couldn’t cope any longer feeling this way & I started thinking my past depression had crept up on me.

 I started to learn to trust my body.
-To trust that my body knew how to lose weight if it needed too.
+To trust that my body knew how to lose weight if it needed to.
 That my body knew what was best for me and if given the opportunity to do so, it would know how to overcome unhealthy addictions.
 I started to have faith in my own appetite & listen to what my intuition was telling me about food choices.
-I started witnessing when I had a negative thought about my body and learnt to laugh at it.
+I started witnessing when I had a negative thought about my body and learned to laugh at the ridiculousness of it.
 I became a friend to my body.
 I remembered that I’m more than my appearance.

 I started eating way healthier purely for the fact I had its best interests at heart.
 Not to be skinny or fitter, but for the fact, my body is my home and so I want to treat it well.
 To remember it’s sacred.

 I’d also eat indulgent foods at times.
-Now that I’m not worried about my weight and trusting my body knows how to be a healthy weight I could do it guilt free (Melanie’s food diaries helped with that).
+Now that I’m not worried about my weight and trusting my body knows how to be a healthy weight I could do it guilt-free (Melanie’s food diaries helped with that).
 Just like you’d treat a friend to a cake and wouldn’t want them to worry about every mouthful, I’d remember that was applicable to me.
-As a healthy life is a balanced one.
+A healthy life is a balanced one.
 Finally, things started to shift.

 My body slowly started to change & so did my confidence in it.
 I started to embrace my small boobs and my larger hips.
-I learnt to love being a pear shape.
+I learned to love being a pear shape.
 I’m no longer wishing for bigger boobs or to be an hourglass.
-I’m embracing my femininity, not by looking a certain way but knowing my body is good enough as it is.
+I’m embracing my femininity, not by looking a certain way but by knowing my body is good enough as it is.
 That I’m more than my body or my looks.
-That it’s OK to want to feel sexy, confidence and feminine but that means not changing my body but embracing it.
+That it’s OK to want to feel sexy, confident, and ‘feminine’ but that means not changing my body but embracing it.

 My body will change if it needs to when I just start loving it a bit more.
 I don’t get to hate my body and expect it to change.
 I make peace with it and should my body require change it will do so naturally.
 All the whilst I stay committed to learning to love all of it.